esfelurm/Archive-Ddos/README.md

 #### An archive of various DDOS and Botnet tools with many differences ☠️

+## What is botnet?

+A botnet is a network of computers that is under the control of a person or group and uses them as intermediaries to carry out malicious activities without the knowledge of the owners of the computers.
+In fact, the various computers in the botnet are known as "bots" and are controlled by a controlled server.

 # Info

 We have collected more than 100 botnets and DDOS tools for you to develop, use or set as your model!